-Due to insufficient financial resources some of the projects were placed on
+Due to insufficient financial resources some of the projects were placed on hold.

-The projects will be re-prioritized in the next financial year.
+The projects will be re-prioritized in the next financial year should the financial position of the municipality improve.

 6.7.
-2017/2018 Mid-Year Performance Assessment report for Social Services and Development Planning
+2018/2019 Mid-Year Performance Assessment report for Social Services and Development Planning

-The department had planned to achieve 12 targets, and a total of 10 targets were achieved and 2 could not be achieved.
+The department had planned to achieve 15 targets, and a total of 12 targets were achieved and 3 could not be achieved.
 The table below illustrates the performance of the Social and Development Planning in comparison with the previous financial year.
 For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.